Towards a Nicolai map for supergravity: On-shell approach

-where the terms with $\la_9,\ldots,\la_{12}$ in~\eqref{t1ansatz} may be added at will.
 By allowing the two derivatives in each term of~$t_1\phi_{..}$ to also act separately on the $\phi$ factors, a most general ansatz for the leading-order map may be written.
 It contains 21~terms and is presented in the Appendix with its free-action constraints.